syntasso/workshop/using-multiple-promises/README.md

 ### Deploy the app using Jenkins

-You should now have all the necessary resources up and running:
+Yoo should, after a few minutes, have all the necessary resources up and running:

 ```console
 $ kubectl --context kind-worker get pods